awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes.md

 # AWS::ElasticLoadBalancingV2::LoadBalancer LoadBalancerAttribute<a name="aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes"></a>

-Specifies an attribute for an Application Load Balancer or a Network Load Balancer\.
+Specifies an attribute for an Application Load Balancer, a Network Load Balancer, or a Gateway Load Balancer\.

 ## Syntax<a name="aws-properties-elasticloadbalancingv2-loadbalancer-loadbalancerattributes-syntax"></a>